PostgreSQL CDC using Kafka and Debezium

 ).
 Keep in mind that changing thewal_level

-requires a restart of the Postgres instance and can affect database performance. -
+requires a restart of the PostgreSQL instance and can affect database performance. -

 Restart the database so all changes can take effect.